-If the temperature setting is higher than the current water temperature, it is possible that the water heater does not immediately start heating.
+Remark If the temperature setting is higher than the current water temperature, it is possible that the water heater does not immediately start heating.
 To prevent excessively frequent switching on and off, there is a heating margin.
-The standard setting for this margin is 2°C. The water heater starts heating when the water temperature is 2°C colder than the SETPOINT and continues heating until the water is 2°C hotter than the SETPOINT.
+This margin is set standard to 2°C. The water heater starts heating when the water temperature is 2°C colder than the SETPOINT and continues heating until the water is 2°C hotter than the SETPOINT.
 We refer to this margin as the hysteresis.
 The service and maintenance engineer can adjust this value (see paragraph 9.2).